appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Send-Filepicker-Data-with-API-Requests.md

 Follow these steps to configure the API in the Appsmith app:

-1. In the API configuration, specify the request method (POST or PUT) and provide your API URL, including any necessary path or query parameters.
+1. In the API configuration, specify the request method *(Generally POST or PUT)* and provide your API URL, including any necessary path or query parameters.

 2. In the request **Body**, select the method and format that align with the API's requirements.